hoovercj/vscode-ghc-mod/client/README.md

         "error"
     ],
     "default": "error",
     "description": "Controls the verbosity of logging.
-Logs can be seen in the console by opening the dev tools."
+Logs can be seen in an output channel called 'ghc-mod server' or the chrome dev tools."
 },
 "haskell.symbols.provider": {
     "type": "string",